junxit/us-congress-bills-111/metadata.md

 - 2009-12-03 — Introduced in House
 - 2009-12-03 — Referred to the House Committee on Foreign Affairs.
 - 2009-12-03 — Sponsor introductory remarks on measure.
 (CR E2880-2881)
+- 2010-02-23 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. McMahon objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2010-02-23 — Considered under suspension of the rules. (consideration: CR H675-679)
+- 2010-02-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+944.
+- 2010-02-23 — Mr. McMahon moved to suspend the rules and agree to the resolution, as amended.
+- 2010-02-24 — Considered as unfinished business. (consideration: CR H770-771)
+- 2010-02-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-24 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by recorded vote (2/3 required): 415 - 3 (Roll no. 62). (text: CR 2/23/2010 H676)
+- 2010-02-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by recorded vote (2/3 required): 415 - 3 (Roll no. 62).(text: CR 2/23/2010 H676)
+- 2010-02-24 — The title of the measure was amended.
+Agreed to without objection.